chinesemasterpieces.com

 My Masterpiece This Extremely Rare Blue & White Ming Dynasty 15th C. Chenghua Mark & Period Windswept Jar

 This masterpiece is a beautiful Imperial Ming Dynasty blue and white 15th C. marked and period of Chenghua windswept Immortals guan jar.
 The Chenghua period was from 1465 - 1487 There are four panels on the jar, first is the lotus leaves, the next panel is water with horses flying in the clouds above, the main panel is a figure story with a six character Chenghua mark, and the base has a water design.
 You can see the windswept look that the artist created on the figures robes seen blowing in the wind.
 You also can see clearly how the Jar was luted together when it was created.
 The bottom of the Jar is mottled and looks somewhat burnt.
 The Jar measures approx. 11 3/4 inches tall.
 Chenghua blue and white wares are the most sought after blue and white wares China ever produced.
 The beautiful cobalt used during this period makes them very easy to distinguish from other periods.
 They have a distinct blackish tone from the imported somali blue cobalt they used during that period.
 They also mixed in local cobalt call pitang to stabilize the Imported cobalt because it was known to run.
-Most Chenghua wares don't have the heaping and piling effect because they refined the cobalt so well, pieces that have heaping and piling that breaks the surface of the glaze will show black spots or a silvery reflection not brown that would be local Chinese cobalt, The imported cobalt came from Persia and known one knows where in Persia.
+Chenghua wares don't have the heaping and piling effect because they refined the cobalt so well.
+The imported cobalt came from Persia and known one knows where in Persia.
 China has not imported this cobalt since the end of the Chenghua period over 500 years ago.
 The Chenghua wares are painted with fine outlines and filled in with a broad brush using loose free style strokes.
 They refined the clay better than any previous period and used high firing kilns, often the larger pieces cause un-glazed bottoms to look burnt or mottled and glazed bottoms will look wavy.
 The glaze has tiny even bubbles that can be seen with a loupe.

 (click photo to enlarge)